A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Design Properties

-\textbf{Assess-once (by construction).} Constraint 1 specifies: for Model \(m\) and test partition \(t\), assess(\(m\), \(t\)) is valid if and only if \(m\).assessed = false AND \(t\) has not been previously assessed in the provenance registry (regardless of which model).
-After the first call, both \(m\).assessed \(\gets\) true and \(t\) is marked as assessed.
-A second call on the same model or a different model on the same test holdout fails the guard.
+\textbf{Assess-once (by construction).} Constraint 1 specifies: for test partition \(t\), assess(\(m\), \(t\)) is valid if and only if \(t\) has not been previously assessed in the provenance registry, regardless of which model.
+After the first call, \(t\) is marked as assessed; any subsequent call on the same holdout (same model or different) fails the guard.
+The implementations additionally set \(m\).assessed \(\gets\) true as a fast-path diagnostic, but the per-holdout check is the structurally load-bearing enforcement.
 Similarly, prepare(all\_data) before split violates Constraint 2 (the data is unregistered in the provenance registry, so the guard rejects it), and select\_features(X, y) before split violates Constraint 4.
 All three are rejected at call time.
 These are not theorems; they are consequences of the type guards.
 The claim is that any conforming implementation must enforce them.
 The Appendix (§ Invalid workflows as guard failures) walks through each entry in the table above.

-A grammar is a rejection function, not a generation function: its value lies not in the workflows it enables but in the workflows it rejects at call time.
+This grammar is a pure rejection function, not a generation function: its value lies not in the workflows it enables but in the workflows it rejects at call time.

-The rejection here is \emph{positional}, not \emph{structural}.
-Chomsky's grammar makes certain strings underivable: the invalid form cannot be generated at all.
-Codd's constraints make certain states unstorable: the invalid row cannot exist in the relation.
-The ML grammar is weaker on both counts: \texttt{fit(test\_data,\ target)} is a valid Python expression and a valid R call.
-The invalid workflow is representable in the host language.
-What the grammar rejects is the \emph{transition}: test-tagged data entering \texttt{fit} is blocked at the verb boundary by a guard, not prevented from existing.
-A necessary consequence of embedding a grammar in a general-purpose host language that has no native partition type.
-The grammar operates at verb entry points, not at the level of the host language's type system.
+The grammar's rejection happens at \textbf{call time}, not at construction time.
+Chomsky's grammar makes certain strings underivable; Codd's constraints make certain rows unstorable; the ML grammar makes certain calls non-executable: three flavors of structural rejection distinguished by enforcement layer. \texttt{ml.fit(s.test,\ "y")} is a syntactically valid Python expression, but it raises \texttt{PartitionError} before any computation begins: the invalid workflow is writable in the host language but not executable through the grammar's API.
+This is the price of embedding a grammar in a dynamically typed host: the grammar cannot prevent you from writing the line, only from running it.
+Runtime guards at every verb entry point are the strongest enforcement available without a native partition type in the host language.